 What about an armpit detox?

-You may have read about armpit detoxes and how they may help the transition to a more natural deodorant.
-We don’t recommend any type of detox during pregnancy.
+“Armpit detoxes” may help the transition to a more natural deodorant.
+I don’t recommend any type of detox during pregnancy.
 And if you’re not using the right type of charcoal to detox, it could potentially contain lead.

 Let your body detox naturally.
 Ditching your current deodorant and eating a healthy diet for pregnancy is what you need right now.